adobe/adobe-sensei-ai-functions/module3.md

      ![](images/console-redirect.png)

-   > This URL will be different for each user so make sure you locate the one for your specific user number.
+   > **NOTE:** This URL will be different for each user so make sure you locate the one for your specific user number.

 1. Open the URL copied from the **Default redirect URI** in the previous step to authorize your app to access your Creative Cloud files.
 When it is run the first time, you will receive a pop-up like below, where you should click on the **Allow Access** button.
 You will then be re-routed to the Adobe Creative Cloud site where you can login with the Creative Cloud userid/pw provided to you for the lab.

     ![](images/authorize-app.png)

-   > Don't worry if you did not receive the pop-up, it may have been run already in a previous lab.
+   > **NOTE:** Don't worry if you did not receive the pop-up, it may have been run already in a previous lab.

 1. Once logged in, look for the **Creative Cloud Files** or **Files** link under **Assets** and click on it.